kenmoini/freeipa-workshop-deployer/README.md

 ## FreeIPA on Whatever with Terraform and Ansible

 This collection of content will utilize Terraform to provision the infrastructure needed to deploy a single FreeIPA/Red Hat Identity Management Server.
-Currently it supports deploying to DigitalOcean, but other cloud providers are easy to adapt to by just creating a new set of Terraform files.
+Currently it supports deploying to AWS and DigitalOcean, but other cloud providers are easy to adapt to by just creating a new set of Terraform files.

-Tested on CentOS 8.2
+Tested on CentOS/RHEL 8.3

 ## Deploying